When is best to Visit Wine Country

-People always ask us “when is the best time to come to the wine country?” and the answer we always give is May or June for good weather and fewer crowds and of course September and October during the harvest time.
+People always ask us, “when is the best time to come to the wine country?” and the answer we always give is May or June for good weather and fewer crowds and, of course, September and October during the harvest time.
 Often, however, those months might not correspond to the vacation time available to you!

 Andalucía (Southern Spain) is alive with local fiestas and celebrations in April and also a great time to visit Jerez, in the heart of the Sherry wine country.
-Many bodegas (wine cellars) are located right downtown and it is one of the few wine regions in Spain that you can visit without a car.
-The Sherry wines are delicious, varied and completely and utterly undervalued.
+Many bodegas (wine cellars) are located right downtown, and it is one of the few wine regions in Spain that you can visit without a car.
+The Sherry wines are delicious, varied, and entirely and utterly undervalued.
 Taste a slightly chilled Amontillado while sitting in a flower-covered Andalusian “patio” and nibble on juicy olives and pan-fried almonds… oh, and don´t forget the relaxing sounds of the Spanish Flamenco guitar, olé!
 Seville is also a short one hour train ride away.
 Tips for a great place to stay in Jerez here.

 Bordeaux is the perennial wine destination in Europe and often a “first” wine tour for wine enthusiasts.
-It is pretty much a wine lovers dream.
+It is pretty much a wine lovers’ dream.
 The city itself is handsome and sophisticated, kind of a mini Paris, with a wide array of sights, fine hotels, wine bars, wine shops, and gourmet restaurants.
 It´s also on the doorstep of some of the most famous wine appellations in the world (whose “Chateaux” are often gorgeous)- Saint Emilion (also one of the prettiest villages in the region), Pomerol, Médoc, Margaux, Pauillac, Saint Julien, Sauternes, the list goes on.
 You can easily spend a week to 10 days visiting the wine country surrounding Bordeaux, town, and even combine a tour to Cognac (to the north) or Armagnac (to the south).
 If time permits, spend some time in neighboring Dordogne, one of the most breathtaking regions in Europe.

-Another region that was a well-known secret for years, is La Rioja.
+Another region that was a well-known secret for years is La Rioja.
 And funny enough, it was also the launch of a luxury hotel (designed by Frank Gehry at the Marqués de Riscal wine estate) that garnished world attention on it.
-Rioja is always a delight to visit, but we quite like it in summer as temperatures are sunny and warm, the vineyards are lush and green, and you can combine a few days wine tasting here with a few days at the beach in beautiful San Sebastian (gourmet mecca, about 90 minutes north).
+Rioja is always a delight to visit, but we quite like it in summer as temperatures are sunny and warm, the vineyards are lush and green.
+You can combine a few days wine tasting here with a few days at the beach in beautiful San Sebastian (gourmet mecca, about 90 minutes north).
 Haro is home to some of the most historic “chateau” style wineries like Muga, Lopez de Heredia, and Cune, all of which offer scheduled tours in English.
-If visiting Haro don´t miss lunch at Las Duelas, one of our faves.
+If visiting Haro, don´t miss lunch at Las Duelas, one of our faves.
 For something more exclusive, go on a private wine tour to cult estates like Roda and Remirez de Ganuza.
 Here are some other winery tips from a recent trip here this year.

 Again, we like the Penedès in the summer as you can combine a few days in the wine country (staying at Can Bonastre, but of course), with a few days at the beach (while closer to the Costa Daurada, that coastline is overexploited so we recommend the beaches of the Costa Brava such as Aiguablava and Sa Tuna).
-Located just under an hour from Barcelona (so a viable day trip), Penedès is the home of Spain´s sparkling “Cava”, as well as a host of red and white wines from such famed producers as Miguel Torres and Jean Leon, and high-end estates like Pares Balta.
+Located just under an hour from Barcelona (so a viable day trip), Penedès is the home of Spain´s sparkling “Cava,” as well as a host of red and white wines from such famed producers as Miguel Torres and Jean Leon, and high-end estates like Pares Balta.
 The famous Cava producers Freixenet and Codorniu open up daily for tours.
-There are some great restaurants in this region including Can Bonastre’s Tribia for high end and Cal Xim for an authentic winemaker´s haunt.
+There are some great restaurants in this region, including Can Bonastre’s Tribia for high end and Cal Xim for an authentic winemaker´s haunt.
 And for something unique, visit the ultra-charming owners at Augustus Forum, making the best vinegar in Spain!